ALZHEIMER'S DISEASE

 The fact that many people in their 80s and 90s are mentally intact indicates that dementia is not an inevitable accompaniment of old age.
 Nonetheless, statistics back up plain life experiences in showing that the main risk factor for AD is old age.
 The risk for developing AD in old age can be assessed partially based on the ApoE genotype.
 The contribution of general health and the environment is difficult to factor in, and there may be other genetic risk factors that we don't know about.
 Possibly, whether a person with ApoE4/4 develops AD at 70 vs 75 years depends on general health and the environment.
 Stroke, CNS infections, traumatic brain injury, and any type of brain damage deplete structural and functional reserves and aggravate the dementia.

 Old age without clinical dementia is associated with some loss of neurons and synapses and an overall reduction of brain weight by 200 gm.
 The remaining neurons are enough to carry out neurological function.
 Some compensatory dendritic sprouting is also seen.
 Neuronal plasticity (the ability to make new synapses) is enhanced by trophic factors (neurotrophins).
-The best-known neurotrophin, nerve growth factor, is important for growth and maintenance of cholinergic neurons that are depleted in AD.
+The best known neurotrophin, nerve growth factor, is important for growth and maintenance of cholinergic neurons that are depleted in AD.
 Neuronal activity also enhances plasticity.

 VASCULAR DISEASE IN AD